Cancer During PregnancySkip to the navigation

 Whenever possible, doctors try to delay chemotherapy during pregnancy to minimize the effects on the fetus.
 Such decisions depend on how advanced the cancer is and how quickly it is developing.

 - If cancer is diagnosed in the third trimester, it may be possible to first deliver the baby, then start treatment.
-Once the fetus's lungs are mature, as confirmed by amniocentesis, an early cesarean or induced delivery can shorten the wait till treatment.
+After the fetus's lungs are mature, an early cesarean or induced delivery can shorten the wait till treatment.

 - If cancer is diagnosed in the first or second trimester, your doctors may try to delay chemotherapy as long into the second trimester as possible.